afomera/dotfiles/README.md

    If you need to uninstall... run: `cd ~/Projects/dotfiles && ./install-dotfiles.rb uninstall`

-Then restart your Terminal and proceed to the next step!
+Then restart your Terminal and you're off to install your packages from your specific projects.

 ## Highlights about what each file does